Raising Self-Esteem

 We want you to feel heard, understood, and valued.

-We can work on crafting that perfect speech to your boss or partner to express your wants or needs or help you set stronger boundaries with your children.
+We can work on crafting that perfect speech to your boss or partner to express your wants and needs or help you set stronger boundaries with your children.

-I am an LGBTQ+ affirming therapist committed to social justice and diversity in all forms.
+I am an LGBTQ+ affirming therapist dedicated to social justice and celebrating diversity in all its forms.

-Please feel free to reach out via phone or email with any questions you may have about me or the therapy process before scheduling your first appointment.
+If you have any questions about me or the therapy process, feel free to reach out by phone or email before scheduling your first appointment.

 Savor life’s small moments.

-If this resonates with you, let’s set up a meeting to work towards breaking these patterns.
+If this resonates with you, let’s schedule a session to begin working together to break these patterns.

 Specialties